algo-hawk/algohawks_public_crypto_analysis/README.md

-# 🦅 AlgoHawks — Public Crypto Analysis
+🦅 AlgoHawks — Public Crypto Analysis

-**Welcome to AlgoHawks Public Crypto Analysis!**
+Welcome to AlgoHawks Public Crypto Analysis
-This is my personal, non-commercial exploration of cryptocurrency market behavior — a continuation of my graduate-level research project.
+This is my personal, non-commercial exploration of cryptocurrency market behavior — an extension of my graduate-level research project.

-The goal is to study **market structure, asset relationships, and statistical patterns** across the crypto space using transparent, reproducible methods.
+The objective is to investigate market structure, asset relationships, and statistical patterns across the cryptocurrency ecosystem using transparent, reproducible methods.
-All work is for **educational and research purposes only**.
+All work is conducted strictly for educational and research purposes.

----

-## 📌 Project Scope
+📌 Project Scope
+📊 In-depth market analysis across multiple crypto sectors and timeframes

-- 📜 Fully documented notebooks with both analysis and code
+📜 Fully documented Jupyter notebooks with both narrative and code

----
+🔍 Statistical, correlation, and network-based approaches to market structure

+📈 Continuous updates with new analyses — stay tuned for upcoming releases

-## 🚫 Disclaimer
+🚫 Disclaimer

-> **This repository is for educational and research purposes only.**
+For educational and research purposes only.
-> Nothing here constitutes financial advice, investment recommendations, or solicitation.
+Nothing in this repository constitutes financial advice, investment recommendations, or solicitation.
-> All opinions are my own and do not represent any organization I am affiliated with.
+All opinions are my own and do not represent any organization I am affiliated with.
-> Use of this content is entirely at your own risk.
+Use this content entirely at your own risk.

----

-## 💬 Feedback & Collaboration
+💬 Feedback & Collaboration

-I’m open to feedback, interpretations, and non-investment collaborations.
+I’m open to feedback, methodological discussions, and non-investment collaborations.
-Feel free to explore the notebooks, share insights, or discuss methodology.
+If you’d like to connect or discuss ideas, you can reach me here:
+LinkedIn — linkedin.com/in/brandon-sharp-b97793194